zhonghongfly/CodeGuide/content/posts/design-pattern/creational/design-pattern-creation-factory-method/index.en.md

 ---
 <!--more-->
 ## Design Thoughts
 Defines an interface for creating objects, but leaves it up to the subclass to decide which class to instantiate.
-The factory method defers instantiation to the subclass; thus making it possible to extend object creation without affecting other code
+The factory method defers instantiation to the subclass; thus making it possible to extend object creation without affecting other code.

 ## Class Diagram
 {{< mermaid >}}